-Company-owned Stores
+Company-owned:

-The table below sets forth the number of Build-A-Bear Workshop company-owned stores in North America and Europe for the periods presented:
+The table below sets forth the number of Build-A-Bear Workshop company-owned stores in North America, Europe and Asia for the periods presented:

-Thirteen Weeks Ended
+Thirty-nine Weeks Ended

-April 2, 2016 April 4, 2015
+October 1, 2016 October 3, 2015

-North North
+North North N

-America Europe Total America Europe Total
+America Europe Asia Total America Europe Asia Total

-Beginning of period 269 60 329 265 59 324
+Beginning of period 269 60 - 329 265 59 - 324

-Opened 1 - 1 - 1 1
+Opened 15 2 1 18 7 2 - 9

-Closed (6) (3) (9) (8) - (8)
+Closed (13) (4) - (17) (15) (1) - (16)

-End of period 264 57 321 257 60 317
+End of period 271 58 1 330 257 60 - 317

-During 2016, we expect to expand our owned and operated locations by adding approximately 10 to 15 stores, net of closures.
-Through a combination of remodels and new openings, we expect to end the year with between 45 and 55 stores in our Discovery format, including select flagship locations, both domestic and internationally.
-As of April 2, 2016, we operated 15 stores in our Discovery format and expect to open a minimum of 30 additional new or remodeled Discovery locations in the remainder of the year, with the majority of these occurring in the second quarter.
-We also expect to continue to diversify our real estate portfolio with the addition of more outlet format stores, shop-in-shops and seasonal pop-up locations.
+During 2016, we expect to expand our owned and operated locations to end the year at approximately 345 stores, including approximately 55 stores in our Discovery format, both domestic and internationally.
+As of October 1, 2016, we operated 43 stores in our Discovery format.
+We expect to continue to diversify our real estate portfolio with the addition of more outlet format stores, concourse shops, shop-in-shops and seasonal pop-up locations.
+Concourse shops are stand-alone shops designed to be in operation in open, concourse areas of malls or other covered pedestrian areas.
 We plan to update stores primarily in conjunction with natural lease events including new store openings, relocations and lease required remodels.
 We also expect to close select stores in accordance with natural lease events as an ongoing part of our real estate management and day-to-day operational plans.

-International Franchise Revenue
+International Franchise Locations:

-Our first franchisee location was opened in November 2003.
 All franchised stores have similar signage, store layout, merchandise characteristics and guest experience as our company-owned stores.
-As of April 2, 2016, we had eight master franchise agreements, which typically grant franchise rights for a particular country or group of countries, covering an aggregate of 14 countries.
-The number of international franchised stores, inclusive of pop-up stores and shop-in-shop locations, opened and closed for the periods presented below are summarized as follows:
+As of October 1, 2016, we had eight master franchise agreements, which typically grant franchise rights for a particular country or group of countries, covering an aggregate of 14 countries.
+The number of traditional international franchised stores opened and closed for the periods presented below are summarized as follows:

-Thirteen Weeks Ended
+Thirty-nine weeks ended

-April 2, 2016 April 4, 2015
+October 1, 2016 October 3, 2015

 Beginning of period 77 73

-Opened 1 -
+Opened 10 7

-Closed (2) (2)
+Closed (7) (6)

-End of period 76 71
+End of period 80 74

 In the ordinary course of business, we anticipate signing additional master franchise agreements in the future and terminating other such agreements.
-We believe there is a market potential for approximately 300 international stores outside of North America and Europe.
 In 2016, our international strategy is to leverage the improving strength in our company-owned stores to restructure and extend our international footprint.
 Key franchisees have started to apply our successful real estate strategies including opening pop-up stores to assess long-term potential and adding shop-in-shops with select partners.
+Additionally, our international franchisees are following our successful lead and adopting the Discovery format with the first franchised Discovery store having opened in September 2016.
+We expect our franchisees to open Discovery format stores in multiple countries by the end of the year.
 We expect to develop market expansion through both new and existing franchisees and a company-owned store model.
+We believe there is a market potential for approximately 300 international stores outside of the countries in North America and Europe where we currently have company-owned stores.